Nebraska Revised Statute 71-830

 (d) Prioritize the need for additional professionals by type and location;

-(e) Establish learning collaborative partnerships with other higher education institutions in the state, hospitals, law enforcement, community-based agencies, and consumers and their families in order to develop evidence-based, recovery-focused, interdisciplinary curricula and training for behavioral health professionals delivering behavioral health services in community-based agencies, hospitals, and law enforcement.
-Development and dissemination of such curricula and training shall address the identified priority needs for behavioral health professionals; and
+(e) Establish learning collaborative partnerships with other higher education institutions in the state, hospitals, law enforcement, community-based agencies, school districts, and consumers and their families in order to develop evidence-based, recovery-focused, interdisciplinary curricula and training for behavioral health professionals delivering behavioral health services in community-based agencies, hospitals, and law enforcement.
+Development and dissemination of such curricula and training shall address the identified priority needs for behavioral health professionals;

 (3) No later than December 1 of every odd-numbered year, the center shall prepare a report of its activities under the Behavioral Health Workforce Act.
 The report shall be filed electronically with the Clerk of the Legislature and shall be provided electronically to any member of the Legislature upon request.